mytesOrg/hello_action/README.md

-This project is to greet the user and generate random number.
+update This project is to greet the user and generate random number.